 You can make an amazingly beautiful blog or website but great content is what people come to your site for.
 Check out these tools to write better blog and website content.

 If you’re trying to figure out what’s trending, BuzzSumo can help.
 You plug in a topic or domain and the tool shows you what the top bloggers and influencers are writing about.

 It’s a great way to spark content ideas if you’re stumped for what to write about.
-You can view the top search results for free but for more in-depth analysis, you’ll need to upgrade to BuzzSumo Pro.
+You can view the top search results for free but for a more in-depth analysis, you’ll need to upgrade to BuzzSumo Pro.
 Plans start at $79/month.

 35. CoSchedule Headline Analyzer

 Creating the perfect headline takes some skill and if you’re struggling to put one together, give the CoSchedule Headline Analyzer a try.